|

 Check list for sailing/going ashore

-plan your sailing itinerary and review charts before departing.
-Mark the
+Carefully plan your sailing itinerary and review charts before departing.

-areas you intend to sail.
-All navigational equipment, charts and pencils are
+Mark the areas you intend to sail.
+All navigational equipment, charts and

-provided to you.
-Make use of the Greek Water Pilot manual for information
+pencils are provided to you.
+Make use of the Greek Water Pilot manual for

-about the islands and the Greek Seas.
+information about the islands and the Greek Seas.
 It can prove invaluable.
-Monitor the

-weather forecast before departure.
-Perform routine checks of the bilges,
+Monitor the weather forecast before departure.
+Perform routine checks of the

-water and fuel tanks and battery charge.
-Always let the engine warm up while
+bilges, water and fuel tanks and battery charge.
+Always let the engine warm

-charging before departure.
-Check engine controls for properly engaging
+up while charging before departure.
+Check engine controls for properly

-forward and reverse and for any ropes around the prop.
-Demonstration to your
+engaging forward and reverse and for any ropes around the prop.
+Demonstration

-crew is essential in proper procedure and use of fire fighting and life
+to your crew is essential in proper procedure and use of fire fighting and

-saving equipment.
-Location of the first aid kit and how to operate the VHF
+life saving equipment.
+Location of the first aid kit and how to operate the

 harnesses and life jackets at all times while on deck during rough weather.